gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 This works fairly well, as long as [everyone follows][linuxver] this [convention][linuxso].
 Each library can then, in turn, load libraries it depends on in the similar manner.

-Linux users would also be quite familiar with the popular "Advanced Package Tool", [apt-get][aptget], ubiquitously used on Debian-derived systems like Ubuntu.
+Linux users would also be familiar with the popular "Advanced Package Tool", [apt-get][aptget], ubiquitously used on the Debian-derived systems like Ubuntu.
 Being a true Package Manager it supports installing side-by-side versions and tracking dependencies between packages.
 We take a closer look at advantages of Package Managers in the following sections.

 [verinfo]: http://msdn.microsoft.com/en-us/library/windows/desktop/aa381058(v=vs.85).aspx
 [libtool]: https://www.gnu.org/software/libtool/manual/libtool.html#Versioning